 Where is jitter buffer needed?

-A jitter buffer is commonly used to improve audio quality on VoIP systems.
+Similar to acoustic echo cancellation, a jitter buffer is commonly used to improve audio quality in VoIP systems.
 There are a few specific situations where it makes sense to use a jitter buffer.
 Before changing your VoIP service provider to boost communication quality, use these tips first.

 - Network congestion